Archive

 BUYACREDIT now and be a part of cinema history!

 Pretty clever idea.
 I don’t think I’d ever bother buying one, but I’m sure thousands of people will.
 No doubt it’ll be as successful as the million dollar homepage was.
-I just find it crazy how one idea can make so much money in so little time (assuming they pullĀ it off).
+I just find it crazy how one idea can make so much money in so little time (assuming they pull it off).

 Good luck to them.
-I just need to think of something now :)
+I just need to think of something now 🙂

 Dark Eye, originally uploaded by Tiestarian.